opensesamemedia/syncstage-docs/docs/guides/music-collaboration/audio-interfaces.md

     <figure markdown="span">
       ![Step 2](../../assets/guides/lightning-step-2.jpg){ width="300" loading=lazy}
       <figcaption>
-        Proceed to connect the Apple Lightning to USB 3 Camera Adapter to your iPhone.
-This connection should initiate the charging process.
+        Connect the Apple Lightning to USB 3 Camera Adapter to your iPhone.
+This should initiate charging.
       </figcaption>
     </figure>